 Another hidden basement bar with an epic cocktail list, Freud has been around for decades and not a lot has changed since the 80s.
 Head down to the minimalist, industrial-style cellar to try the Holy Freud Lemonade with vodka, lychee, lemonade and elderberry, or get your lips around one of their brilliant mojitos.
 There’s also a rotating “gallery” displayed on the walls.

-You’ll find Freud at 198 Shaftesbury Avenue, WC2H 8JL.
+📍You’ll find Freud at 198 Shaftesbury Avenue, WC2H 8JL.

 Covent Garden Coffee Shops

-43. The Black Penny
+42. The Black Penny

 Though there are plenty of great coffee shops in Covent Garden, this one is a great little find.
 The Black Penny has been lovingly designed to highlight its gorgeous original features; including exposed brick and wood panelling – making it the perfect environment for latte and chill.
 You should definitely stick around for a spot of brunch, too – and perhaps check out their event space in the basement.

-You’ll find The Black Penny at 34 Great Queen Street, Covent Garden, WC2B 5AA.
+📍You’ll find The Black Penny at 34 Great Queen Street, Covent Garden, WC2B 5AA.

-44. Monmouth Coffee Company
+43. Monmouth Coffee Company

 The Monmouth Coffee Company have been roasting and retailing since ’78, when they were using rather old-fashioned methods in their basement.
 Fast forward to now and they’re flaunting some of the best coffee in the capital.
 If you fancy buying some of their beans for drinking-coffee-at-home purposes, let them know what method you’ll be using to make it (cafetière, filter, etc), and they’ll grind it for you.

-You’ll find the Monmouth Coffee Company at 27 Monmouth Street, WC2H 9EU.
+📍You’ll find the Monmouth Coffee Company at 27 Monmouth Street, WC2H 9EU.

-45. Grind
+44. Grind

 We bet you’re no stranger to the Grind; neither the daily slog, nor the fast growing London-based mini-chain.
 Covent Garden’s branch is particularly beautiful, with a neon sign replicating Bowie’s handwritten lyrics to ‘Heroes’, as well as plenty of greenery.
 They roast their own coffee and are famous for their Espresso Martinis, so it’s safe to say that these lot know a thing or two about beans.

-You’ll find Grind at 42 Maiden Lane, Covent Garden, WC2E 7LJ.
+📍You’ll find Grind at 42 Maiden Lane, Covent Garden, WC2E 7LJ.

 West End Musicals And Covent Garden Theatre Shows

-47. The Choir of Man, Arts Theatre London
+46. The Choir of Man, Arts Theatre London

 The Olivier-nominated, worldwide smash hit is returning to the West End!
 Welcome to The Choir of Man—the best night in your local you’ve ever had.
 It’s a party, it’s a concert, it’s a lock-in like no other.
 Featuring breathtaking reinventions of chart-topping hits from artists including Guns’N’Roses, Fun!, Adele, Avicii, Paul Simon, Sia and many more, this musical has something for everyone.
 Get your tickets now for The Choir of Man in London here.

-You’ll find the Arts Theatre London at 6-7 Great Newport Street, London, WC2H 7JB.
+📍You’ll find the Arts Theatre London at 6-7 Great Newport Street, London, WC2H 7JB.

-50. Tina: The Musical, Aldwych Theatre
+47. Tina – The Tina Turner Musical, Aldwych Theatre

-51. Back to the Future: The Musical, Adelphi Theatre
+50. Back to the Future: The Musical, Adelphi Theatre

 Our penultimate entry on this roundup of what to do in Covent Garden is a real ‘electrifying ride’ and one of London’s hottest new theatre shows.
 You’ll follow the story of Marty McFly, who finds himself transported back to 1955 in a time machine built by the eccentric scientist Doc Brown, who accidentally changes the course of history.

 Now he’s in a race against time to fix the present, escape the past and send himself… ‘Back to the Future’.
 A winner of ‘Best New Musical’ at both the Olivier and What’s On Stage awards in 2022, this one’s a real hot ticket in town.
+Get your tickets here.

-You’ll find the Adelphi Theatre at the Strand, London, WC2R 0NS.
+📍You’ll find the Adelphi Theatre at the Strand, London, WC2R 0NS.

 52. Watch a show at the Royal Opera House